dropecosta/weather-application/README.md

 ### Features

-- [x] City ​​search with autocomplete
+- [x] City search with autocomplete
 - [x] Display of temperature data for the current day
+- [x] Convert current day temperature from Celsius to Fahrenheit
+- [x] Dark theme switcher
 - [x] Temperature data forecast for the next 7 days

 ### Component  Diagram